2022 Connecticut Real Estate Continuing Education Requirements

 Lastly, continuing education credits do not roll over to the following licensing term.
 In other words, you cannot carry forward additional credits you earn in one renewal period to the next.
 Also, you cannot receive credit for taking the same course more than once in the same renewal cycle.

-Do you still have questions?
+Still have questions?

 Reach out and we would be happy to assist.
 To learn more or enroll in an online course, visit us at keepmecertified.com